AnggaR96s/Reforestation/README.md

-## Want to hear a joke about construction?
-Nah, I'm still working on it.
+## What creature is smarter than a talking parrot?
+A spelling bee.